NonoY58/NonoY58.github.io/archives/python.md

     - create a requirments file with "pip freeze > requirments.txt"
     - push everything to the remote repo.
   - [Using Jupyter Notebook in Virtual Environment](https://www.geeksforgeeks.org/using-jupyter-notebook-in-virtual-environment/)
+    - need to install ipython kernel with the following command: "ipython kernel install --user --name=venv"
 - [Create Executable of Python Script using PyInstaller](https://datatofish.com/executable-pyinstaller/)
   - "pyinstaller --onefile --noconsole hello.py" replace the filename.
 - functions and tools